Which Canon RF wide angle lens to choose?

 At the time of writing this article, the choice is fairly limited, and few third-party brands currently offer wide-angle lenses for this RF mount, both for Canon RF full-frame cameras and Canon RF APS-C bodies.
 The two links above will give you everything you need to know if you are unsure about which Canon camera you should choose, both for Full Frame and APS-C. You will get details about all current cameras.

-In this article, I will detail which wide-angle lenses I consider the best for a full frame Canon RF camera.
-For the time being, these have mainly been Canon lenses, as few third-party brands have able to create this kind of lenses for the Canon RF mount.
-Let’s wait and see when Canon accepts other brands like Sigma or Tamron.
+In this article, I will also discuss the wide-angle lenses that I consider to be the best if you own a full-frame Canon RF camera.
+For the time being, these are mainly Canon lenses and a few third-party brands that have had the opportunity to develop this type of lens for the Canon RF mount.

 Best Canon RF wide-angle lenses